 Volunteers from all backgrounds and experience are welcome, especially those who have an interest in working in the Museum and Heritage Sector.
 Gallery volunteers should be polite, friendly and helpful to all visitors.
 You will need to have good observation and conversation skills and have an eye for detail.
-An interest in archaeology and anthropology is desirable but no specific knowledge is expected or required.
+An interest in archaeology and anthropology is desirable but no specific knowledge is expected.
 Punctuality, reliability and interpersonal skills are important, as is a willingness to take responsibility for areas such as health and safety and security procedures.
 The role is suited to anyone who enjoys meeting people and who likes working as part of a team.
 You will be volunteering under the guidance of the Visitor Services Manager, but much of the time you will be working unsupervised.
 You will be on your feet for most of your time in the galleries but there is seating for you to utilise.

-Potential time involvement: The Visitor Services Manager organises a rota and allocates each volunteer a three-hour shift, either Tuesday - Saturday 9.45 - 13.30 or 13.30 - 17.00.
-Or on a Sunday 11.45 - 2.15 or 2.15-17.00.
+Potential time involvement: The Visitor Services Manager organises a rota and allocates each volunteer a three-hour shift, either Tuesday - Saturday 9:45am - 2pm or 1:45pm - 5pm.
+Or on a Sunday 11.45am - 5pm.

-Location: Museum of Archaeology & Anthropology, Downing Street, Cambridge CB2 3DZ
+Location: Museum of Archaeology & Anthropology, Downing Street, Cambridge CB2

-Responsible to: The Visitor Services Manager
+3DZ Responsible to: The Visitor Services Manager